 Paget’s disease is a disorder that affects the bone remodeling process.
 The bones that are affected will begin producing new bone faster than it should, and the new bone is usually not quality.
 The bones will begin to bow or bend, compress, fracture, and misshapen.
 Essentially, it is increased bone growth and irregular bone remodeling.

 This image shows an individual’s lower leg that has been affected by Paget’s.
 The extreme bowing of the tibia is being caused by the pressure of supporting the body on weaker, softened bones.
 The bone is also enlarged, which is one of the early symptoms.
 However, it can take months or years to diagnose.

 Paget’s can also impact the craniofacial bones, causing Leontiasis Ossea, or Lion Face Syndrome.
 The overgrowth of bone around the skull can result in hearing and sight loss, headaches, and other impairments.

-The skull below shows bone overgrowth of the frontal, maxillary, madibular and zygomatic regions of the face, which would have created a lion like appearance.
+The skull below shows bone overgrowth of the frontal, maxillary, mandibular, and zygomatic regions of the face, which would have created a lion-like appearance.